ackama/rails-template/README.md

 #### Security Auditing: [brakeman](https://github.com/presidentbeef/brakeman) and [bundler-audit](https://github.com/rubysec/bundler-audit)

 #### Editor code style settings: [EditorConfig](https://editorconfig.org/)

-“EditorConfig helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
+> EditorConfig helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
 The EditorConfig project consists of a file format for defining coding styles and a collection of text editor plugins that enable editors to read the file format and adhere to defined styles.
-EditorConfig files are easily readable and they work nicely with version control systems”
+EditorConfig files are easily readable and they work nicely with version control systems

-See the `editorconfig` file for Ackama’s styles
+See the `editorconfig` file for Ackama's styles

 #### Git hook manager: [Overcommit](https://github.com/sds/overcommit)
 Git has a way to fire off custom scripts when certain important actions occur, by using [Git hooks ](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)